 7. Offer a Sneak Peek at Black Friday Deals

-An easy Black Friday marketing approach is to create a gif or video of products that will be on sale, while mentioning their promotion before the big day.
+An easy Black Friday marketing approach is to create a gif or teaser video of products that will be on sale, while mentioning their promotion before the big day.
 Remember to promote the sneak peek on your social media accounts.
 This builds anticipation for your Black Friday deals, making people “line up” at your online store ready for the sale.

 You can create a free slideshow on Animoto, or use free images in Canva or Photoshop.
-If you’re up for a challenge you can promote some really unique images with the help of professional photography.
-The video doesn’t need audio to be effective, but if inclined there are sites that offer royalty free music to match the mood of your video and store.
+If you’re up for a challenge, you can promote some really unique images with the help of professional photography.
+The video doesn’t need audio to be effective, but if inclined, there are sites that offer royalty free music to match the mood of your video and store.

-Using these types of hashtags works particularly well for everyday type of products like fashion, home decor, and electronics.
+Using these types of hashtags works particularly well for everyday products like fashion, home decor, and electronics.
 If you sell more niche products, this may not work as well as people are less likely to search for these types of products under Black Friday hashtags.
 If your products are not for a larger audience, consider focusing on the niche hashtags that normally work well for you.